 Depending upon prior qualifications and/or experience, you may receive credit for Parts A and B.

 The course comprises a total of 16 credit points, which must include the following:

-- 2 credit points of Level 7 SIT elective units
+- one (1) credit point of Level 7 SIT elective unit

 Mandatory unit for all entry levels